alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 ###Performing An Authenticated Signed Request###

-The catalog titles search returns detailed information on a film and is an example of an *authenticated signed* request.
+The "catalog titles" search returns detailed information on a film and is an example of an *authenticated signed* request.
 It involves 4 steps prior to sending the request:

 1. Setting the base URL
 2. Gathering the parameters